ZhenbangYou/SysY-Front-End/README.md

 |24|(Cond.true, Cond.false), LOrExp||Reduce by Cond -> LOrExp||
 |25|(Cond.true, Cond.false), Cond||Done!||

 Finally, our discussion about the *formidable* **short circuit expression** has come to an end!
 This part does requite a lot of thinking!
 The organization and narration of this part also require careful consideration and exemplification.
 Obviously, the **bottom-up** scheme is easier to come up with and implement.
+However, the first scheme that came up first to me is indeed the tougher and more complex one, presumably because my first design in this step started from *if* and *while* rather than the **short circuit expression**.
+As a brief summary, since *Yacc* analyzes the program in a **bottom-up** style, keeping thinking in the same style turns out to be the better way (obviously, *Cond* lies in the *bottom* of *if* and *while*).
+However, since the nature of human goes in the reverse way, the greatest obstacle lies in the cooperation between human brain and the math.

-Let me say a few more words about this.
-As you may have realized, the difficulities of the design of these schemes lie in the so-called **reverse thinking**.
+All in all, the difficulities of the design of these schemes lie in the so-called **reverse thinking**.
 Although you may crack this part with a hybrid method (two-pass here, one-pass elsewhere) or backpatching, this one-pass scheme is really elegant and requires very little code.
 Awesome!

 ##### Everything Else about the Framework
 After **short circuit expression**, there are no obstacles any more in terms of the front end.